 The OE Summaries Archives contain summaries dated 2011 - 2002 and are archived.
 Please click on the link above to access them.
 You will be leaving the energy.gov/ehss.

 The Department of Energy (DOE) AU-23 Operating Experience Program manages and exchanges operating experience data from across and outside the DOE Complex in order to share good work practices and prevent adverse events.
 On this Wiki, you'll find links to reports and information on a variety of useful safety and operational topics.

 The Lessons Learned portion of the Corporate Operating Experience Program is modeled after the Institute for Nuclear Power Operations (INPO) Significant Event Evaluation and Information Network (SEE-IN) program currently used by the commercial nuclear power industry.
 The Corporate Operating Experience Program Lessons Learned products are:

-Special Operations Reports (SORs) - This Corporate Operating Experience product provided informaiton on significant ES&H issues applicable DOE-wide that required corrective action.
+Special Operations Reports (SORs) - This Corporate Operating Experience product provided information on significant ES&H issues applicable DOE-wide that required corrective action.
 SORs REQUIRE contractors to take action and report the results to DOE Headquarters.
-The last SORs published were in 2006 (Special Operations report 2006-1: Electical Safety, and Laser Safety Report, SOR 2005-01.
+The last SORs published were in 2006 (Special Operations report 2006-1: Electrical Safety, and Laser Safety Report, SOR 2005-01.
 These documents are now archived.
 For further information, please contact Collette Broussard.